Guidelines for Members

 Introduction

 Welcome to the Al Nelson Friendship Center Food Pantry, a program of the Northern Berkshire Interfaith Action Initiative.
-We are an all-volunteer group of people of various faiths and denominations working with others of good will to serve our community.
+We are an all-volunteer group of people of various faiths and denominations working with others of goodwill to serve our community.
 We strive to treat those we serve with respect, confidentiality, and a friendly attitude.
 We welcome feedback and seriously consider any concerns you might have.

 In turn, we ask the following:

 • Please treat all others with the same respect we give to you.
-This includes speaking in a moderate friendly tone, avoiding the use of lewd, offensive language or cursing, and any loud or argumentative discussions.
+This includes speaking in a moderate, friendly tone, avoiding the use of lewd, offensive language or cursing, and any loud or argumentative discussions.

 • Smoking or vaping is allowed outdoors, at street-width distance from the entrances or from a formed line.